-In addition to its economic assets, the European continent has a long and rich history which, due to various European countries colonial practices, are familiar to people worldwide.
-Some of the world's most popular tourist destinations are in Europe.
-The great cities of Paris, Berlin, Madrid, London and many others call people from around the world to explore their streets and avenues.
+The great cities of Paris, Berlin, Madrid, London, and many others call people from around the world to explore their streets.
 Europe's mostly open borders between countries also make it easier to explore different countries once you're there; hopping on a train from France to the Netherlands is super simple from an immigration perspective (less simple from the “getting luggage through the metro to the train station” perspective).

-Europe is a world leader in the fashion industry.
+Europe is a world leader in the fashion industry and you can be in the center of the action with Fashion Week Internships.
 Three of four major Fashion Weeks take place in Europe (London, Paris, and Milan.
 The 4th is New York).
 Paris, often regarded as the fashion capital of the world and birthplace of haute couture, and Milan have reputations for elegance and classical beauty.
 London and Barcelona, though they are more newly established as fashion capitals, consistently outrank their more classical counterparts in industry rankings.
 Berlin is known for its edgy street styles and strides towards sustainable fashion.
 Each city's fashion scene has its own unique feel that is closely tied to the city's identity.
 Working as a fashion intern will give you the unique opportunity to put your finger on the pulse of how major world cities see themselves.

 France, the UK, Germany, and Italy are world-leaders in engineering and innovation.
 The field has long had an international component, which is only becoming more important as the world gets increasingly interconnected.
 An engineering internship in Europe is a great way to expose yourself to different methodologies and working styles as well as get hands-on experience and connections.
 With some of the world's top research centers located in Europe, whatever branch of engineering draws you in, you're sure to find an opportunity to do cutting-edge work.

 The world's largest multinational corporations have headquarters in Europe, as well as important local companies and banks.
 Business interns in Europe have the chance to gain experience working in an international and globalized environment.
-In addition, the open economies and boarders in Europe provide a great opportunity for networking.
-Whether helping to get a startup off the ground or getting your foot in the door of a major corporation, business interns in Europe have the chance to fast-track their careers and gain valuable industry experience.
+In addition, open borders and economies in Europe provide great networking opportunities for business professionals.
+Whether helping to get a startup off the ground or getting your foot in the door of a major corporation, business internships in Europe have the chance to fast-track their careers and gain valuable industry experience.

 London, the world's 6th largest economy, is one of Europe's premier business destinations and is particularly good for finance and public relations internships.
 Germany is also a great location for finance internships, in addition to having great marketing opportunities in Berlin.
 If France is more your speed, check out a hospitality or marketing internship in Paris.
-Despite the recent recession, Europe is in a period of economic recovery right now.
-Even the hardest-hit countries, Greece and Spain, are seeing economic improvements and a decrease in unemployment, making now a great time to look for a business internship.
+As an economic hub, Europe is a great place to look for a business internship right now.